Master of Science (M.S.) Degree

-- For admission to regular status in the masters program, the student must have an undergraduate grade point average of at least B (3.0/4.0).
+- For admission to regular status in the Master's program, the student must have an undergraduate grade point average (GPA) of at least B (3.0/4.0).

-After the equivalent of one semester of full-time study as a provisional graduate student, the performance of the student is reviewed and will be (1) transferred to regular status, (2) dropped from the Graduate School, or (3) allowed to continue the equivalent of another semester as a provisional student.
+- After the equivalent of one semester of full-time study as a provisional graduate student, the performance of the student is reviewed and will be (1) transferred to regular status, (2) dropped from the Graduate School, or (3) allowed to continue the equivalent of another semester as a provisional student.
 It is ordinarily expected that provisional status will not exceed two semesters.
-Provisional students are not eligible for GTA or GRA appointments, but may be considered for scholarship/fellowship funding based on need and available funding.
+Provisional students are not eligible for Graduate Teaching Assistantship (GTA) or Graduate Research Assistantship (GRA) appointments, but may be considered for scholarship/fellowship funding based on need and available funding.

 Minimum English Proficiency Requirements

 These guidelines are subject to change by official action of the appropriate Graduate School governance bodies.
-Visit the full English Proficiency Requirements for International Students policy: http://policy.ku.edu/graduate-studies/english-proficiency-international-students
+Visit the full English Proficiency Requirements for Admission to Graduate study at: http://policy.ku.edu/graduate-studies/english-proficiency-international-students

-The following are acceptable means for verifying English proficiency for purposes of admitting students – whether domestic or international – to graduate study who are not native speakers of English:
+The following are acceptable means for verifying English proficiency for purposes of admitting international students and domestic non-native English speakers:

 GTA and GRA Eligibility:

 Graduate teaching and research assistant eligibility requirements are distinct from admission requirements.
-Additional information on eligibility for graduate teaching assistants and graduate research assistants may be found in the GTA/GRA Eligibility Guidelines.
+Additional information on eligibility for graduate teaching assistants and graduate research assistants may be found in the GTA, GRA, and GA Appointments: General Guidelines and Eligibility (GTA/GRA Eligibility Guidelines).